FME Version

 3. Setup GeometryReplacer Parameters

 Next, we need to create a new Geometry parameter that can be used as the Geometry Source in the GeometryReplacer.
-To do this, we need to right-click on User Parameters in the Navigator window and click Manage User Parameters.
+To do this, right-click on User Parameters in the Navigator window and click Manage User Parameters.

 In the User Parameters window, click on the green “plus” symbol in the top left and select Geometry to create a new Geometry user parameter.
 Use the following parameters: